Read on to better understand the EB-5 investor visa cost and what that means for prospective visa applicants.

 To be classified as a high-unemployment TEA — the more common of the two — a region must be an urban area that shows an unemployment rate of at least 150% of the national average.

 An EB5 minimum investment into a TEA project benefits the American government by promoting economic growth and lowering the EB-5 visa cost.
 Additionally, the lower EB5 minimum investment of $800,000 entails lower financial and immigration risks.

 EB-5 Regional Center vs. Direct Investment

-Created in 1992, the EB-5 Regional Center Program provides indirect investments in projects sponsored by regional centers.
-These are favored by the majority of EB-5 investors compared to direct investment (that is, projects not sponsored by a regional center), due to more flexible job calculation.
+Created in 1992, the EB-5 Regional Center Program provides indirect investments in projects sponsored by regional EB 5 centers.
+These are favored by the majority of EB-5 foreign investors compared to direct investment (that is, projects not sponsored by a regional center), due to more flexible job calculations.

 However, the direct and regional center investment models count created jobs differently.
 Direct investments can only count direct jobs, while regional center investments can include direct, indirect, and induced employment.

 Direct jobs, such as ongoing operational jobs, are those created by the project.
-It is important to note that the following are excluded from direct job creation totals: positions occupied by people who work on the site but are not employed by the New Commercial Enterprise (NCE); positions filled by the investor or their immediate family; part-time positions combined to create positions equivalent to full-time.
+It is important to note that the following are excluded from direct job creation totals: positions occupied by people who work on the site but are not employed by the new commercial enterprise; positions filled by the investor or their immediate family; part-time positions combined to create positions equivalent to full-time.
 Additionally, direct investments into businesses located in TEAs must employ workers stationed within the designated TEA.

 Indirect jobs are created by regional centers projects’ spending in the region on goods and services that are provided by local companies, such as equipment.
 Induced jobs come from employees of the project spending their wages.
 Indirect and induced jobs are calculated through an economic impact study.